kiranmayeej9305/InvestStocks/InvestStocks/docs/README.md

 ## License

-This documentation is part of the StokAlert CodeCanyon product.
+This documentation is part of the InvestStocks CodeCanyon product.

 ---

-Built with ❤️ for StokAlert
+Built with ❤️ for InvestStocks